 So even though it’s a holiday for you, you'll find when you’re relaxed and happy the people you love will reap the benefits too...

-Click here to see what you can enjoy on the April 2018 Bali Yoga Retreat.
+Click here to see what you can enjoy on 6 - 12 April 2019 on the Relax, Rejuvenate, Rejoice Bali Yoga Retreat.

 (A Balinese greeting and blessing)♡